 Your company name must be unique and clearly distinguishable from any other Irish registered companies.

-The director(s) is responsible for managing the company on behalf of the shareholders.
+There must be at least one company director: The director(s) is responsible for managing the company on behalf of the shareholders.
 At least one director must be a resident of an EEA country.